-Federal: Title 23 CFR part 450.316(c) requires MPOs to involve the federally recognized Native American Tribal Government in the development of the RTP and FTIP.
+Federal: Title 23 CFR part 450.316l requires MPOs to involve the federally recognized Native American Tribal Government in the development of the RTP and FTIP.
 Title 23 CFR part 450.316 (a)(1), the participation plan shall be developed by the MPO in consultation with all interested parties and shall, at a minimum, describe explicit procedures, strategies, and desired outcomes.
-The requirement of including interested parties in the development of the RTP would include federally recognized or non-federally recognized tribes.
+The requirement of including interested parties in the development of the participation plan and the RTP would include federally recognized or non-federally recognized tribes.